Leapify-Studios/Piggy-Vault/README.md

 **Piggy gamification features**

 • gacha page - to gacha/lootbox, limited piggy's.
+This is to attract free spirits collectors and gacha addicts.

 • daily login page - daily rewards, limited piggy's.
+This is to keep users  active, attract free spirits collectors and people who have a fear of missing out.

 • equip page - users can equip piggy's they collected.
+This is to make the users feel good, like you unlock/ obtain a new character in a game.
+It adds meaning to unlocking piggy's with a equipping purpose.

-• ranking page - to view ranks (ranking system)
+• ranking page - to view ranks (ranking system).
+This is to rive competitiveness to be active and a sense of accomplishment.

 • achievement page - to claim achievement and piggy credits for more gacha.
+This is to attract free spirits collectors and gacha addicts.

 **Socialising features**

 • forum page - can post, likes and comment.

 • likes - post with the most likes will be upvoted.

-Design:
-Phone design in both mobile and desktop.

-Main idea:
-The website is to help people to manage their money.

-Idea of the website is to be active, log in everyday to collect rewards.
-These include exp points ( ranking system ) and piggy credits.
-Piggy credits can be earned through completing achievement and daily login.
-What can piggy credits be used for?
-Piggy credits can be used to Gacha limited pig in a way, evolve your pigs, or you can purchase pigs that are available in the store.

-They can manage their finances and see their finances in a visual data.
-Calendar can help them track today they spent how much, tmr they spend how much.
-Something they can always look back.
-To manage their money more wisely.
-There will be a forum where users can share their finances tips.